coveo-labs/web-scraper-helper/misc/chrome_extension/README.md

 The web scraping configuration developped with the extenson can tell the crawler to exclude web page sections and extract metadata (see [Web Scraping Configuration](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=277)).
 The extension does not currently support testing the creation of sub-items.

-The extension provides both a GUI and a JSON text editor to create, save, and test your web scraping configuration on specific pages to immediately see the results.
+The extension provides both a GUI and a JSON text editor to create, save, and test your web scraping configuration on specific pages, and immediately see the results.

 ## Installation

-The extension is currently not publicly available on the **chrome web store** (only to Coveo employees under **For coveo.com**), but coming soon.
-So for now, you must install it as an unpacked extension.
+The extension is currently not publicly available on the **chrome web store** (only to Coveo employees under **For coveo.com**).
+For now, you must install the web-scraper-helper tool as an unpacked extension.

 1. Download/clone this Git repo.
 1. In Google Chrome:
    1. Go to the **Extensions** page.
    1. Select the **Developer mode** check box.
    1. Click **Load unpack extension**.
-   1. Find the `chrome_extension` folder of  the repo, and then click **Select**.
+   1. Browse the `chrome_extension` folder of  the repo, and then click **Select**.

-   1. Ensure the added extension **Enabled** check box is selected.
+   1. Ensure the **Enabled** check box is selected for the web-scraper-helper extension.

 ## Usage
 1. With Google Chrome, go to any web page for which you want to create a web scraping configuration.
 1. Open the Chrome Developer tools (Windows: Control+Shift+I Mac: alt+cmd+I).
-1. Navigate to the new **Web Scraping** tab, and then:
+1. In the Developer tools pane, select to the new **Web Scraping** tab, and then:
    1. In the **Select a file to work on** dropdown, select **Create new file** and then click **Save** to be able to start the configuration.
-   1. Extract a piece of the page as a metadata, and then click **Run**.
+   1. Extract a piece of the page as a metadata.

       The extracted value appears in the **Fields** and **Value** table.